biicode/docs/c++/configuration_files/biicode-conf.rst

 	|    |    |  	|     |-- biicode.conf

-``biicode.conf`` can have 8 different sections to configure your project.
+``biicode.conf`` has 8 different sections to configure your project.

 *biicode.conf example*